mkuenzl/account-mapping-tool/README.md

 # account-mapping-tool
- Used to map accounts for the fucking BDO bullshit Apex mission.
+ Used to map accounts for the BDO bs Apex mission.